-When you read about headless WordPress, you might conclude that a headless WordPress site will be faster, more secure, more expensive, and more difficult to manage than running a WordPress site on any server of your choice.
+When you read about headless WordPress, you might conclude that a headless WordPress site will be faster, more secure, more expensive, and more difficult to manage than running a WordPress site on any hosting provider of your choice.

-I am always playing and testing with stuff and I wanted to see if a headless WordPress was the next in the evolutionary process.
+I am always playing and testing stuff so I wanted to see if a headless WordPress was the next step for my sites in the evolutionary process.

 These are my thoughts about running a few tests using Simply Static and Cloudflare pages.